ShubhamJeeShrivastava/Most-Optimized-NLP-Multilingual-Processing-and-Question-Answering-/README.md

 streamlit run app.py

 then,
-Upload a PDF or input text directly to generate and validate questions.
+Upload a PDF or input text directly to generate and validate various questions.